After you've added files to Your media library, you'll need to move them to the timeline to start editing your video.

 The timeline is located at the bottom of the editor.
-If it is empty it will have a "Drag and drop" symbol and message in the centre, like this:
+If it is empty it will have a "Drag and drop" symbol and message in the center.

-To add a file to your timeline, drag it from your media library (My media) and drop it into the timeline (or click the + add icon), as shown here:
+To add a file to your timeline, drag it from your media library (Your media) and drop it into the timeline (or click the + add icon).

 Zooming in and out